Last Updated: May 2026

 FAQ

-What if my AWW exceeds the state cap?+
+What happens if my weekly wage is below the state minimum?+

-Are benefit rates the same for TTD and PPD?+
+Are workers' comp weekly rates the same for TTD and PPD?+

 Wondering if your state's cap is being applied correctly?